 - Wouldn't it be fundamentally something if they too can have the luxury to start worrying about their privacy online instead of their very lives?

-The cover image of this blog post was first publicised by Amnesty International.
+The cover image of this blog post was first published by Amnesty International.
+All rights are owned by them.